marcosgz/esse-active_record/README.md

 end
 ```

-or by the model that the hook is configured
+or by the model that the callback is configured

 ```ruby
 User.without_indexing do